learn-co-curriculum/node-io/README.md

 ## Node Asynchronous Code

-Consider the following example, we have a few print statements in Ruby and with `sleep` to delay the output.
+Consider the following example; we have a few print statements in Ruby with `sleep` to delay the output.

 ```ruby
 puts "step 1"